nspin/nspin.github.io/site/projects.md

 *   [24-bit](https://github.com/nickspinale/24-bit) - Word24 and Int24 types, build from GHC.Prim.
 *   [rc4](https://github.com/nickspinale/rc4) - The RC4 stream cipher implemented in pure Haskell.

-## Hackathon projects
+Hackathon projects:

-*   [git-audio](https://github.com/nickspinale/git-audio) - Allows a developer to record verbal commit messages.
+*   [git-audio](https://github.com/nickspinale/git-audio) - Allows a developer to record and play back verbal commit messages.

-## Other
+Fun things:

 *   [TwitchPlaysPokemonGo](https://www.twitch.tv/twitchpokemongo) - A Pokemon Go playing bot that was a meme for a short period of time.
 Created with some 2016 [hackNY](http://hackny.org) fellows.
 *   [wikipath](https://github.com/nickspinale/wikipath) - Various implementations of the 'wikipedia game' (finding the shortest path between two articles using only internal links) in both Haskell and Python.
-*   [brainf--k](https://github.com/nickspinale/brainf--k) - A tin brainf--k interpreter written in Haskell.
+*   [brainf--k](https://github.com/nickspinale/brainf--k) - A tiny brainf--k interpreter written in Haskell.